bvkay/Legacy_LP_MT_Reader/README.md

 - **Legacy_LP_MT_Batch.py**
   Provides a batch processing framework to run the processing pipeline on multiple MT sites in parallel using a `ProcessPoolExecutor`.
 Each site is assumed to have its own folder (named after the site) within a parent directory.
 Output files and plots are named based on the site folder name.

+> **Note:**
+> When the instrument saves each binary data file, a large spike is often introduced into the time series.
+This artifact is common in legacy MT data and can affect further analysis if left uncorrected.
+To address this, our pipeline implements smoothing (via median/MAD or adaptive median filtering) and plots vertical boundary lines to help visually identify these transitions.

 - **Stuart_Shelf Data**
   The repository also contains the Stuart Shelf MT data (binary files and corresponding `param.mt` files) in their respective site folders.
 These folders are used as input for the processing scripts.
 This data was collected by the University of Adelaide Geophysics Group in 2009.
+There's data for four sites (e.g., ST61, ST62, etc.).
+Each folder contains binary data files (named using the instrument number) and a param.mt file with the metadata.
+The scripts expect the binary file names to be in the format: [instrument_number]-000.BIN, [instrument_number]-001.BIN, ... and use the instrument_number from the metadata to locate the files.

+## Key Features

+- **Drift Correction & Time Column:**
+  The pipeline calculates a continuous time column based on the sample interval (e.g., for 10 Hz instruments, sample_interval should be 0.1 seconds) and applies a linear drift correction.

+- **Smoothing & Plot Boundaries:**
+  A known artifact in these legacy data is a large spike that appears at the boundaries between binary files—likely due to the file-saving process.
+To mitigate this:
+  - **Smoothing** is applied (using either the median/MAD method or an adaptive median filter) to reduce the impact of these spikes.
+  - **Plot boundaries** are added to figures so you can visually identify where the binary files transition.

+- **Rotation & Tilt Correction:**
+  Optional rotation corrects for misaligned instruments, and tilt correction adjusts the horizontal magnetic field (By) so its mean is zero.

+- **Batch Processing in Parallel:**
+  Process multiple sites concurrently to take advantage of multiple CPU cores.
+You can control the number of parallel processes via the `--max_workers` option.

 ## Dependencies